AntiMicroX/antimicrox/README.md

     cmake ..
     make
     sudo make install

-The installation path of antimicro can be customized by specifying the CMAKE_INSTALL_PREFIX variable while running cmake.

-    cmake -DCMAKE_INSTALL_PREFIX=/usr ..

-This will install the antimicro executable to /usr/bin/antimicro.
-By default, the executable will be installed to /usr/local/bin/antimicro.

 The cmake step will use pkg-config to attempt to find any SDL libraries that you have installed.
 The project is set up to